farkasf/override/level01/walkthrough.md

 3. address of `exit` = 0xf7e5eb70
 4. address of `/bin/sh` = 0xf7f897ec

-Our payload is generated using an attached script.
+Our payload is generated using the attached script.

 ## flag
 ``` shell